Louis Le Vau

 Louis Le Vau (/fr/; c.
-1612 – 11 October 1670) was a French Baroque architect, who worked for King Louis XIV.
-He was an architect that helped develop the French Classical style in the 17th century.
+1612 – 11 October 1670) was a French architect, who worked for King Louis XIV.
+Along with Salomon de Brosse, Jacques Lemercier, and François Mansart, Louis Le Vau was one of the early exponents of French architectural classicism.
+He developed a style marked by sensitivity to context and originality of plan.
+His most notable works include the Hôtel Lambert, the château Vaux-le-Vicomte, and the Collège des Quatre-Nations (now the Institut de France).

 Early life and career

 Born Louis Le Veau, he was the son of Louis Le Veau (died February 1661), a stonemason, who was active in Paris.
 His younger brother François Le Vau (born in 1624) also became an architect.
 The father and his two sons worked together in the 1630s and 1640s.
 The two brothers later changed the spelling of their surname from "Le Veau" to "Le Vau" to avoid its association with the French word veau (calf).

 Le Vau started his career by designing the Hotel de Bautru in 1634.
 By 1639, he was developing town houses (hôtels particuliers) for rich citizens such as Sainctot, Hesselin, Gillier, Gruyn des Bordes, and Jean Baptiste Lambert in the île Saint-Louis, which was being developed as a residential area.
 His most notable work during this period is the Hôtel Lambert (c.
 1638–1653).